Two civil attorneys challenge appointed judge for District Court Department 27

 “I believe I bring the experience and business sense that is kind of lacking right now in the Eighth Judicial District,” Coffing said.

-McLeod, 46, graduated from the University of the Pacific’s law school in 2002, and moved to Las Vegas afterwards to be closer to family.
-The vast majority of her cases as a civil attorney deal with premises liability and car accident personal injury matters.
+McLeod, 46, graduated from the University of the Pacific’s law school in 2002, and moved to Las Vegas afterward to be closer to family.
+The vast majority of her cases as a civil attorney deal with premises liability and car accident personal-injury matters.

 She previously ran for District Court in 2020, losing the Department 28 seat to incumbent District Judge Ron Israel.